Haivision/srt/docs/statistics.md

 equal to one packet.
 The loss is reported to the sender.
 With the next packet (sequence number 3) a reordering is detected.
 Reorder tolerance is increased to 1. \
 The next sequence discontinuity is detected when the packet with sequence number 7 is received.
-The current tolerance value is 1, which equals to the gap.
+The current tolerance value is 1, which is equal to the gap (between 5 and 7).
 No loss is reported. \
 Next packet with sequence number 10 has a higher sequence discontinuity equal to 2.
-Missing packets with sequence numbers 8 and 9 will be reported lost with the next received packet (reorder distance 1).
+Missing packets with sequence numbers 8 and 9 will be reported lost with the next received packet (reorder distance is still at 1).
 The next received packet has sequence number 8.
 Reorder tolerance value is increased to 2.
 The packet with sequence number 9 is reported lost.